The 47 American Burger Spots You Need to Try Right Now

 Gilbert's 17th Street Grill | Fort Lauderdale, Florida

-This spot tucked in a Broward County strip mall is a family-run Florida gem, where mom greets you at the register with something witty and occasionally derogatory, while her son works the grill in the back.
-On that grill, you’ll find big half-pound certified Angus patties, billowing smoke into the Harbor Shops parking lot, and daring everyone at the Orangetheory next door to come negate their workout.
+This spot tucked in a Ft.
+Lauderdale strip mall is a family-run Florida gem, where mom greets you at the register with something witty, while her son works the grill in the back.
+That grill is filled with magically seasoned, half-pound patties of Certified Angus Beef.
+The basic LTO is all you need to experience Gilbert’s best, as the quality meat and expert grilling speak for themselves.

 Gilbert's 17th Street Grill

 But if you wanna get fancy, the burger stuffed with bleu cheese or the Cajun-spiced burger are both spectacular.
 Gilbert’s is so good, they can even please vegetarians without using pretend meat, as one vegetarian told me, it has, “the only portobello mushroom burger I’ve had that actually tastes good.”

 See the top burger spots in all of Miami.